 - Give participants ideas of how to pray and what to ask for in their prayers.
 Your list might include prayers for families and marriages; students and teachers; the sick, the lonely, shut-ins, and elderly people; city leaders, government officials, police officers, and firefighters.
 Encourage your group to also offer prayers for faith and spiritual renewal, asking that God would send the Holy Spirit into the hearts of those in your community.

 - Encourage participants to pray in their own words, but also create a few printed prayers to help those who feel uncomfortable doing so.

 Gather prayer resources.

 - You may wish to give each group a few resources to hand out as they walk along their prayer route.
-CTA offers a How to Pray booklet, Scripture cards that include prayer starters, and a prayer magnet.
+CTA offers a Parents Pray with Hope booklet, Scripture cards that include prayer starters, and a prayer magnet.